oliverjam/intro-to-accessibility/src/index.md

 Can all your users understand the content and how to use the interface?

----

-##### Plain English

-Use plain English, with short, simple and clear content.
-Even highly-educated users prefer reading simple content.

----

-##### Language

-Use the `lang` attribute to set the language of elements.
-This usually goes on the `<html>` element, but if you change languages inside the page make sure you update this.

----

-##### Labels

-Always label form fields with `<label for"input-id">`.
-Some screenreaders do not read out placeholder text.

----

-##### Errors

-Provide helpful error messages in context.
-Don't show all input validation at the bottom of a form for example.
+e.g. use plain English, set the `lang` attribute, label inputs, provide error messages in context.

 ---